ThinkDataEd/curriculum/docs/unit2/lesson9.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
-    In the short-term, actual outcomes of chance experiments vary from what is 'ideal.'
+    In the short-term, actual outcomes of chance experiments vary from what is 'ideal'.
     A fair die has equally likely outcomes.
 But that does not mean we will see exactly the same number of one-dots, two-dots, etc.